-Acquisition /Rehabilitation (includes elderly) \$125,000 New Construction/Conversions (includes elderly, non-elevated) \$150,000 New Construction/Conversions (includes elderly, elevated) \$175,000 Historic Property \$250,000 Scattered Site \$185,000 c.
+Acquisition /Rehabilitation (includes elderly) \$125,000 New Construction/Conversions (includes elderly, non elevated) \$150,000 New Construction/Conversions (includes elderly, elevated) \$175,000 Historic Property \$250,000 Scattered Site \$185,000 e.
 Governmental Grants, Historic Credit Syndication Proceeds and Certain Other Funds are not included in Cost Limits.
 The costs of a development funded by a governmental grant; proceeds from syndicating historic credits; or grants such as philanthropic donations, Federal Home Loan Bank or Private Investors funds are excluded from the total development costs for the purposes of establishing the project costs and for the purpose of calculating maximum qualified basis of a building or Project.
+Such exclusions do not include LHC loans.

-LHC executive staff may approve increases in per unit costs up to 8% above the per unit maximum.
+\LHC executive staff may approve increases in per unit costs up to 8% above the per unit maximum.
+The aforementioned increase will only be allowed for previously approved projects that met the cost limits at the time of award.

-d.
+f.
 Exclusion of Cost of Community Facilities and Community Services Facilities from Cost Limits.
 The costs associated with Community Facilities and Community Service Facilities will be excluded from total development costs for the purpose of establishing the project cost.
 The costs of Community Facilities which are functionally related and subordinate to the residential units and the costs of Community Service Facilities not in excess of the sum of (i) twenty-five percent (25%) of so much of the eligible basis of the qualified low-income housing project of which it is a part does not exceed fifteen million dollars (\$15,000,000) plus (ii) ten percent (10%) of the eligible basis of such project as is not taken into account under (i) may be included in eligible basis of a building or Project.

-- e.
+g.
 SRO Projects.
-Single Room Occupancy Projects will not be subject to project costs limits if the local governmental unit by resolution or ordinance endorses the SRO Project and certifies that the SRO Project will provide shelter to homeless persons or will receive Stewart-McKinney Act Funds. - f.
+Single Room Occupancy Projects will not be subject to project costs limits if the local governmental unit by resolution or ordinance endorses the SRO Project and certifies that the SRO Project will provide shelter to homeless persons or will receive Stewart-McKinney Act Funds.

+h.
 Projects Reallocated Credits Based on Housing Discrimination.
-Notwithstanding any other calendar year Qualified Allocation Plan to the contrary, additional costs to projects which are delayed based upon housing discrimination and which are reallocated credits will not be subject to cost limits if the project is otherwise feasible and viable and the Corporation's Board of Directors acknowledges that the increased costs were due to circumstances beyond the control of the Taxpayer. - g.
+Notwithstanding any other calendar year Qualified Allocation Plan to the contrary, additional costs to projects which are delayed based upon housing discrimination and which are reallocated credits will not be subject to cost limits if the project is otherwise feasible and viable and the Corporation's Board of Directors acknowledges that the increased costs were due to circumstances beyond the control of the Taxpayer.

+- i.
 Construction and Design Standards.
 At the time of application submission; the Architect's Certifications should outline the proposed design and construction commitments.
 All projects must adhere to the Construction and Design Standards as contained in Appendix C. Requirements for New Construction Scattered Site Projects are also contained in Appendix C along with Universal Design Criteria.
 3. Project Amenities.
 All properties must include HVAC systems, refrigerators, stoves, an on-site laundry (1 washer and 1 dryer per every 10 units).
 If washers and dryers are installed and maintained in every unit at no additional cost to tenants, an on-site laundry is not required.
 All amenities, with the exception of the on-site laundry, must be available to the tenants at no additional charge.
 The requirement of an on-site laundry shall not apply to rehabilitation projects with 12 or fewer units.